romainducrocq/wheelcc/README.md

 ## Migrating to C

-A C compiler should be written in C, right? wheelcc was implemented from the start with the goal to switch to plain C at some point.
+(Starting soon) A C compiler should be written in C, right? wheelcc was implemented from the start with the goal to switch to plain C at some point.
 C++ was used for development for its very handy std that made prototyping and large-scale refactoring much easier.
 The use of C++ features has been kept to a minimum and restricted to a small subset of the language, and almost all the code sticks already close to C-style.
 Now that the compiler has grown to a decent size and a stable architecture, it is finally time to migrate to C!
 The migration is done on branch `cpp2c/develop` until complete.

 ### Progress